SaharaStreetPlatform/WhitePaper/README.md

 # WhitePaper

-For a more detailed explanation, please check out the docx file in this repository.
+For a more detailed explanation, please check out the docx file (White Paper 02.09.22.docx) included in this repository.

 How Blockchain Technology is Changing Real Estate                                                                                                                                       January 11, 2022